acidanthera/BrcmPatchRAM/README.md

   * ``[13d3:3456]`` Azurewave (4352/20702 combo)
   * ``[19ff:0239]`` Insignia NS-PCY5BMA Bluetooth Dongle
   * ``[413c:8143]`` Dell DW1550 (4352/20702 combo)

-####Installation
+All of the firmwares from the Windows package are present in the kext and automatically associated with their vendor/device-ids.
+They are expected to work, but have not been confirmed.
+If you can confirm a working device not listed above, please notify via the "issues" database on github.

+####More Installation Details

-BrcmPatchRAM.kext can be installed either through Clover kext injection or placed in /System/Library/Extensions.
+BrcmPatchRAM.kext and BrcmPatchRAM2.kext can be installed either through Clover kext injection or placed in /System/Library/Extensions.

-Same goes for BrcmBluetoothInjector.kext.

 Install only one, not both, depending on system version.

+BrcmFirmwareRepo.kext does not work with Clover kext injection, unless using a device specific firmware injector.
+BrcmFirmwareData.kext can work with Clover kext injection.

+You can also use a device specific firmware injector (in conjunction with BrcmFirmwareRepo.kext).
+In this scenario, BrcmFirmwareRepo.kext does work from Clover kexts.

+You will find device specfic injectors in the 'firmwares' directory of the git repository.
+They are not included in the distribution ZIP.

 ####Details

-BrcmPatchRAM consists of 3 parts:
+BrcmPatchRAM consists of 2 parts:

  * BrcmPatchRAM itself communicates with supported Broadcom Bluetooth USB devices (as configured in the Info.plist), and detects if they require a firmware update.